cloudant/CDTDatastore/doc/coredata.md

             }
         },

-        // Floating Point Special values like NaN and +/-Infinity
+        // Floating Non-Finite values like NaN and +/-Infinity
-        // cannot be sotred as JSON, so we have added extra properties
+        // cannot be stored as JSON, so we have added an extra
-        // to capture this.
+        // property to capture this.
-		// JX: I don't know how to reference this correctly so I have
-		// it blown out below
-        "metaDataForFloatSpecial": {
+        "metaDataForFloatNonFinite": {
-            "id": "#metaDataForFloatSpecial",
+            "id": "#metaDataForFloatNonFinite",
-            "type": "object",
-            "properties": {
-                "infinity": { "type": "boolean" },
-                "-infinity": { "type": "boolean" },
-                "nan": { "type": "boolean" }
-            }
+            "enum": [ "infinity", "-infinity", "nan" ]
         },

         // IEEE single precision floating point values are